permitta/permitta-core/README.md

 * Decision log capture

 ## Development
-The Permitta dev environment relies on a postgres database, OPA, trino, hive-metastore, minio and lldap to run.
+The Moat dev environment relies on a postgres database, OPA, trino, hive-metastore, minio and lldap to run.
 All of these dependencies are present in the `docker-compose` in the repo root

 [developer_setup.md](docs/developer_setup.md)